 It's hard to be anonymous online.
 With most companies trying to collect personal information at every step, people are reluctant to share their data unless absolutely necessary.

-Chances are, your customers feel the same.
+Chances are, your customers feel the same and remain anonymous.

 Some customer surveys work perfectly well without additional information about the respondents.
 This article will help you decide if an anonymous survey is right for your use case.
 And it'll tell you how to run one with Survicate.